xapian/xapian-docsprint/indexing/museum_catalog.rst

 like rabbits" will match, where it really shouldn't.
 Usually a gap of 100 between each field is enough.

+To write to a database, we use the WritableDatabase class, which allows us to create, update or overwrite a database.

 To create terms, we use Xapian's TermGenerator, a built-in class to make turning free text into terms easier.
 It will split into words, apply stemming, and then add term prefixes as needed.
 It can also take care of